How to use Adobe firefly

 ✏️ Generative Fill

 Select any area of an existing photo and describe what to add, replace, or remove.
-Adobe’s AI fills the selection with physically accurate, light-matched content.
-Lives inside Photoshop — the most powerful AI editing tool available.
+Firefly fills the selection with content that matches the original lighting and perspective.
+Lives inside Photoshop and the Firefly web app.

 Typography